Seeds at Sky: Local, Organic, Sustainable & Beyond

 Kitazawa

-Kitazawa Seed Company offers over 500 varieties of Asian vegetables that can be hard to find from other sources in the United States.
+Kitazawa Seed Company (owned by True Leaf Market as of 2024) offers over 500 varieties of Asian vegetables that can be hard to find from other sources in the United States.
 This includes whole categories of plants that are uncommon in Western cuisine, such as pickling melons and burdock, as well as favorite Asian varieties of more widely familiar vegetables from carrots to peas.
 They even provide recipes to help all gardeners prepare and enjoy their harvest!

 Gijiu Kitazawa started Kitazawa Seed Company in 1917 because he wanted to bring the traditional vegetable and herb varieties he had grown in Japan to United States markets.
 Many of his early customers were fellow Japanese-American farmers and gardeners in his local California area.